-A virtual hydrogen is a positive or zero integer property associated with an atom.
-This number represents the virtual hydrogen count.
-An atom can mix virtual hydrogen and atomic hydrogen representations.
-To convert an atomic hydrogen, delete it and increment the virtual hydrogen count by one.
-To convert a virtual hydrogen, decrement the count and add an atomic hydrogen.
-Multivalent hydrogens, as in boranes for example, are not eligible for conversion.
-Also ineligible are atomic hydrogens whose removal would destroy necessary stereochemical information.
+A virtual hydrogen is a hydrogen atom encoded, not as a node and edge combination in a molecular graph, but within an atomic integer attribute.
+To convert an atomic hydrogen, delete it and its bond, and increment the virtual hydrogen count by one.
+To convert a virtual hydrogen, decrement the count and add an atomic hydrogen with bond.
+Multivalent hydrogens, as found in boranes for example, are not eligible for such conversion.
+Virtual and atomic hydrogen representations and both be present at the same atom.

 There's no linguistic or logical barrier to encoding "virtual hydrogens" explicitly.
-Indeed, they should be explicitly encoded as an integer field closely associated with every hosting atom.
+On the contrary, virtual hydrogens must be explicitly encoded.

 The concept of virtual hydrogens allows us to talk about hydrogen suppression more precisely.
-For example, the mandatory hydrogen in an aromatic SMILES for pyrrole (e.e.,
+For example, the mandatory hydrogen at pyrrole nitrogen (e.e.,